 Dr. Irene Delgado-Fernández is an Associate Professor (Tenured) at the University of Cádiz, and the Marine Research Institute (INMAR), Spain.
 Her academic focus includes coastal dune evolution, beach-dune interactions, and aeolian sediment transport.
 She worked as Lecturer and Reader at Edge Hill University in England, where she became Full Professor of Coastal Geomorphology in 2018.
-She was postdoctoral researcher at Ulster University, and completed her PhD at the University of Guelph in Canada.
-Dr. Delgado-Fernández earned her MSc and BSc degrees from the Universidade de Vigo in Spain.
-In 2020, she was awarded a Full Professorship in Sciences by Spain's National Accreditation Agency (ANECA).
+She worked at Ulster University, and completed her PhD at the University of Guelph in Canada.
+She earned MSc and BSc degrees from the Universidade de Vigo in Spain, and was awarded a Full Professorship by Spain's National Accreditation Agency (ANECA) in 2020.

 Dr. Javier Benavente González is an Associate Professor (Tenured) in the Department of Earth Sciences at the University of Cádiz, and the Marine Research Institute (INMAR), Spain.
 He obtained his PhD in 2000 with a thesis on the coastal morphodynamics of the external Bay of Cádiz.
 His research interests include coastal hazards, beach morphodynamics, and coastal dynamics.
-Dr. Benavente has over 16 years of research experience, with more than 45 publications in peer-reviewed scientific journals, contributing significantly to the field of coastal geomorphology.
+Dr. Benavente has over 20 years of research experience, with more than 50 publications in peer-reviewed scientific journals, contributing significantly to the field of coastal geomorphology.
 He was awarded a Full Professorship in Sciences by Spain's National Accreditation Agency (ANECA) in 2025.

 Dr. Theocharis A. Plomaritis is an Associate Professor (Tenured) in the Department of Applied Physics at the University of Cádiz, and the Marine Research Institute (INMAR), Spain.
-His research focuses on coastal processes and hazards, with expertise in coastal resilience and storm impacts on coastal areas.
-Dr. Plomaritis earned his PhD from the University of Southampton and conducted postdoctoral research at the University of Cádiz, contributing to projects like MICORE and GERICO.
-Dr. Plomaritis worked at the University of the University of Algarve on the EU RISCKIT project, and returned to Cádiz in 2018, where he has continued advancing research in coastal morphodynamics, combining field campaigns, numerical modeling, and data analysis to understand and mitigate coastal hazards.
+His research focuses on coastal processes and hazards, with expertise in coastal resilience and storm impacts.
+He earned his PhD from the University of Southampton and conducted postdoctoral research at the University of Cádiz, contributing to projects like MICORE and GERICO.
+Dr. Plomaritis worked at the University of Algarve on the EU RISCKIT project, and returned to Cádiz in 2018, where he continues advancing in research coastal morphodynamics.